Feminism in China: 1900–1949

 In the late 19th and 20th centuries, China experienced military and political crises at home and abroad.
 The Opium Wars of 1839–1842 and 1856–1860 forced China to open trade to other countries, which brought foreign ideologies.
 A large number of political conflicts forced educated men and women in exile to start revolutionary movements.
 They started to speak out against these conditions in the late 19th and early 20th centuries, but to little avail.
-Before that, influential Chinese thinkers, such as Liang Qichao and others, called for the liberation of women, better acceptance of women's education, and women's participation in the country construction.
-From the perspective of changing the fate of a country, Liang Qichao claimed that the education of women and the liberation of women are necessary, and they are also essential to the health of the country.
+Before that, influential Chinese thinkers, such as Liang Qichao and others, called for the liberation of women, better acceptance of women's education, and women's participation in the country's construction.
+From the perspective of changing the fate of a country, Liang Qichao claimed that the education of women and the liberation of women are necessary, and that they are also essential to the health of the country.

 It was also during these early years of feminism in China that the New Woman movement emerged in their infancy stage promoting ideas of education for women, gender equality, and freedom from constrictive Confucian practices.
 In the 20th century, women writers also expressed feminism through literary writing.
 The situation only began to change as result of the Xinhai Revolution in 1911.
 In course of this widespread uprising against the ruling Qing dynasty, several women rebel units were raised such as Wu Shuqing's Women's Revolutionary Army, Yin Weijun and Lin Zongxue's Zhejiang Women's Army, Tang Qunying's Women's Northern Expedition Brigade, and many others.
 All these units were disbanded by the Provisional Government of the Republic of China on 26 February 1912, mostly for chauvinistic reasons.
 Nevertheless, the fact that they had fought alongside men encouraged many of the women who had taken part in the women militias to become politically active, striving for change.

 Many changes in women's lives took place during the Republic of China (1912–1949).
 In 1912 the Women's Suffrage Alliance, an umbrella organization of many local women's organizations, was founded to work for the inclusion of women's equal rights and suffrage in the constitution of the new republic after the abolition of the monarchy, and while the effort was not successful, it signified an important period of feminism activism.